HCS Score

 Today BNB is used for paying transaction fees, staking, payments, participating in token launches, accessing decentralized applications, and interacting with blockchain services across the entire Binance ecosystem.

-On the surface, that sounds like genuine utility.
-And technically, it is.
+On the surface that sounds like genuine utility.
+And technically it is.
 The problem runs deeper than the token itself.

 On the exchange side, BNB gives users access to platform services, fee discounts, and participation in token offerings.
 On the blockchain side, BNB functions as the gas token for transactions and decentralized applications built on BNB Chain.